 The Student Success Centre, located in the Earle and Marion Trouten Library, exists to promote the academic success of all students.
-The Centre is supervised by the Associate Vice President for Academic Affairs and staffed by student volunteers.
-Assistance is available in areas such as organization, reading, writing, research, test preparation, and proof-reading.
+The Centre is supervised by the Director of Library Services and staffed by student volunteers.
+Assistance is available in areas such as organization, reading, writing, research, test preparation, and proofreading.
 The Centre is open three to four hours per day, Monday to Friday, during the semester, and at other times as needed.